douxing365/cse15l-lab-reports/lab_report3.md

 ./technical/plos
 ./technical/biomed
 ```
-`-size` here is to help `find` to collect all the directory that bigger than 1 kilobytes in the current directory.
+`-size` here is to help `find` to collect all the directory that bigger than 1 kilobytes in the current directory.<br>

 4. `-empty`
 - Example 1: